Update: ‘Electrification on the fourth-gen Honda Pilot’ and ‘Honda Pilot sales in the U.S.’ sections updated.

 The Pilot competes with the Toyota Highlander, Kia Telluride, VW Atlas, Hyundai Palisade, Ford Explorer, and the Chevrolet Traverse.
 It has an EPA-estimated fuel economy rating of 19 city/27 highway/22 combined in FWD configurations and up to 19 city/25 highway/21 combined in AWD configurations.
 The Toyota Highlander AWD and the Ford Explorer AWD achieve better fuel economy, thanks to the availability of a hybrid.
 EPA estimates the hybrid variants to deliver 35 city/35 highway/35 combined and 23 city/26 highway/25 combined, respectively.

-Honda not pursuing plug-in hybrids
+Honda not pursuing a Pilot Plug-in Hybrid

 Production

-On December 15, 2022, Honda’s Alabama Auto Plant (AAP) commenced mass production of the all-new 2023 Honda Pilot.
+On December 15, 2022, Honda’s Alabama Auto Plant (AAP) commenced mass production of the all-new Honda Pilot.
 This vast facility in Lincoln is the brand’s exclusive global production source for the Pilot, with more than 2 million units having been rolled out since the model’s introduction way back in 2006.
 It’s one of five Honda manufacturing plants in the U.S., with an annual production capacity of 680,000 vehicles.

-Since its new platform boasts a wider frame, the production of the 2023 Pilot required the Alabama plant to expand its welding operations.
+Since its new platform boasts a wider frame, the production of the fourth-gen Pilot required the Alabama plant to expand its welding operations.
 Moreover, while the front-end module (FEM) concept is found on most Honda models, it’s new for this plant.
 Therefore, a new crescent-shaped sub-assembly process was created for the module, before it was moved to the main assembly line for installation on each vehicle.
 In a first for the Pilot’s production line, the application of acoustic spray foam has been introduced for improved cabin insulation from road noise.

 Price & Release Date